-Strategy is the approach of the use of the army as a hole.
-Once we know how units work we can design armies in such a way that all of them act together to achieve one common goal: to defeat the enemy.
+Strategy is the approach of the use of the army as a whole.
+Once we know how the units work we can design armies in such a way that all of them act together to achieve one common goal: to defeat the enemy.
 If we are already superior in numbers and quality, there's no merit at all on winning a battle.
-It's in equality or disadvantage situtions when the planification of the army and the planification of the battle gain in importance.
+It's in equality or disadvantaged positions when the design of the army and the planning of the battle gain in importance.

-The planification of the battle can only be done once we've seen the enemy army and the battlefield, and it should be in harmony with the planification of the army.
-Moreover, once the battle has started, we will have only some seconds to sketch it's course, so it has to be something simple and effective.
-Complicated strategies often fail because they are difficult to implement; the require too unit management.
+The planning of the battle can only be done once we've seen the enemy army and the battlefield, and it should be in harmony with the design of the army.
+Moreover, once the battle has started, we will have only some seconds to sketch its course, so it has to be something simple and effective.
+Complicated strategies often fail because they are difficult to implement; they require too much unit management.

-Strategies in this section belong to the realm of army planification.
+The strategies in this section belong to the realm of army design.
 Furthermore, they are of general purpose.
-If we know the factions we are facing we can and should design the army having this in mind to exploit their weaker points.
+If we know the faction/s we are facing we can and should design the army having this in mind, in order to exploit their weaker points.

-Note: when I talk in this page of gaps, I mean big gaps, that enemy cavalry can use to flank us.
+Note: when I talk in this page of gaps, I mean big gaps, that enemy cavalry can use to outflank.
 The gaps that I talk about on missile infantry sections are small gaps that can't be used by enemy cavalry for this purpose.